nygilmanov/-slfdr_project9_system_integration/README.md

 ### System Architecture Diagram

-This projec contains ROS nodes which implements core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
-You will test your code using a simulator, and when you are ready, your group can submit the project to be run on Carla.
+This project contains ROS nodes which implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following!
+The code is tested using a simulator.

 The following is a system architecture diagram showing the ROS nodes and topics used in the project.
 It was referred throughout the project as needed.
 The ROS nodes and topics shown in the diagram are described briefly in the **Code Structure** section below, and more detail is provided for each node in later classroom concepts of this lesson.